melchanti/ToDos/README.md

 The application is deployed at https://immense-gorge-00808.herokuapp.com/.

-I haven't created the sign up page.
-In order to login, use the username "admin" and the password "secret".
+To login, use the username "admin" and the password "secret".